 Taapsee Pannu, Farhan Akhtar & Other B-town Celebs React To Ayodhya Verdict

 The Supreme Court of India delivered its verdict on the Ayodhya Ram Janmabhoomi case today.
 According to the court's verdict, the disputed land will be handed over for the construction of Ram temple and an alternative 5-acre land will be provided to Sunni Waqf Board.
-The verdict was announced by 5-judge Constitution bench headed by Chief Justice Ranjan Gogoi.
+The verdict was announced by a 5-judge Constitution bench headed by Chief Justice Ranjan Gogoi.

-As soon as the verdict was delivered, several Bollywood celebrities took to their Twitter handles to urge their fans, followers and fellow countrymen to respect Supreme Court's decision and maintain peace for a better tomorrow.
+As soon as the verdict was delivered, several Bollywood celebrities took to their Twitter handles to urge their fans, followers and fellow countrymen to respect the Supreme Court's decision and maintain peace for a better tomorrow.
 Here's what some of them had to say.

 Taapsee Pannu wrote, "#AYODHYAVERDICT hail Supreme Court!
 Let the needful be done.
 Now moving towards working on issues that will help our nation become the BEST place to LIVE in." (sic)